India, Germany push to boost defense ties – DW – 03/25/2024

 German Defense Minister Boris Pistorius' visit to India last year provided a renewed thrust to the bilateral defense partnership.

-The first German defense minister to visit the South Asian country since 2015, Pistorius is in favor of making defense cooperation and weapons deals with India easier by treating it as a strategic partner like Australia or Japan.
+The first German defense minister to visit the South Asian country since 2015, Pistorius is in favor of making defense cooperation and weapons deals with India easier by treating the country as a strategic partner like Australia or Japan.

-Defense experts in India say New Delhi would welcome such a change.
-"German engineering and German technology have always been superior but we knew that Germany was focused towards the EU, plus legal restrictions prevented exports, so we didn't receive too many offers from Germany," Prakash said.
+Defense experts in India have said New Delhi would welcome such a change.
+"German engineering and German technology have always been superior but we knew that Germany was focused towards the EU, plus legal restrictions prevented exports, so we didn't receive too many offers from Germany," said Prakash.

 "They are now changing their laws and are being more open about military hardware being made available to us.
 We'll be happy with that."

-During the minister's trip to India, German and Indian companies signed an agreement that envisions the possible building of six advanced stealth diesel-electric submarines.
+During the defense minister's trip to India, German and Indian companies signed an agreement envisioning the possible construction of six advanced stealth diesel-electric submarines.

 Deependra Singh Hooda, a retired lieutenant general and former commander of the Indian army's northern command, sees closer military relations as a win-win for both India and Germany.